 The Department of English offers a wide range of courses in literature, language, and writing designed to meet the needs and interests of general-education students, English majors and minors, and students majoring in other fields.

-B.A. students may choose from Literary Studies, Creative Writing, English Education Content and Generalist majors.
+B.A. students may choose from Literary Studies, Creative Writing, Professional Writing, English Education Content, and Generalist majors.
 College of Education students in English Education 5-Adult qualify for a second major in English in the College of Liberal Arts by completing their Teaching Specialization.
 English 5-Adult majors should go to the College of Liberal Arts office to declare the second major in English.

 Although the areas differ, the goals are essentially the same: an acquaintance with English and American literature necessary for the liberally educated person; a knowledge of the practices necessary for perceptive reading and writing; an ability to write English with competence and grace; and a sense of English studies as a discipline.
 The capstone experience for English majors consists of ENG 499: Senior Capstone, which requires a capstone project to be determined by the student in collaboration with the instructor.

 - Creative Writing